Felony Criminal Defense Lawyers in Clarksville, TN, Can Fight for You

 Protecting your constitutional rights during criminal prosecutions

 Any criminal charge is a serious matter, but a felony conviction can change your life forever with years of incarceration, crippling fines, loss of rights and future difficulties obtaining employment.
 Prosecutors frequently devote substantial time and resources to pursuing these serious charges, and media involvement can even become an issue.
 That is why felony defense stands in a league of its own and requires the intervention of Clarksville defense attorneys who have the skills and resources necessary to put up a zealous and effective defense.
-With more than 75 years of combined experience, ample resources and a reputation for excellence throughout Tennessee and Kentucky, the attorneys of the Kennedy Law Firm, PLLC stand ready to provide you and your family the counsel and support you need if a felony charge or investigation has impacted your life.
+With more than 75 years of combined experience, ample resources and a reputation for excellence throughout Tennessee, the attorneys of the Kennedy Law Firm, PLLC stand ready to provide you and your family the counsel and support you need if a felony charge or investigation has impacted your life.

 When does your charge become a felony?